greenpeace/planet4-docs/docs/ci-cd/deployment.md

 You will only need to manual approve that in two cases:

-1. You added a `[HOLD]` on your commit message on base-fork.
+1. You added a `[HOLD]` on your commit message on base.
 This will require manual approval on all websites.
 2. Visual Regression tests failed on a specific website.
 You can use [this spreadsheet](https://docs.google.com/spreadsheets/d/1uAmZLIWYsxrBByqbhoF_vVtSM7WGebYWIc0xftPRPwE/edit#gid=390993139) and run: Planet 4 &gt; Update CircleCI.
 This will update the CircleCI sheet using CircleCI’s API.
 You can then open just the ones that are on hold.
 Alternatively you can keep an eye on the `#p4-activity-ci` channel.
 3. You can then check the tests report to confirm that the visual differences are acceptable.